puppipay/blue011consume/README.md

 <img src="workingimages/consumedanddisplayed.png" alt="alt text" width="400">

-Observer fund is received in above image
+On the left image see the command is executed.
+It shows fromaddress, toaddress.
+On Right side of image you see fund received in wallet.

 ## Reverting feature